Probe to Generate: Program Variant-Guided Test Augmentation for Repository-Level Repair Benchmarks: Background and Related Work

 \phead{Test Suite Weakness in Coding Benchmarks.} The reliability of benchmark-based evaluation is bounded by the strength of its test oracles, a problem first characterized as test-suite overfitting in the APR literature~\cite{qi2015analysis,smith2015cure}, and several countermeasures have been proposed, including anti-pattern filtering~\cite{tan2016anti} and differential test generation~\cite{1identifyovefittiedpatches,Opad}.
 Recent studies confirm that this risk persists at scale.
 On SWE-bench Verified, 29.6\% of plausible patches are behaviorally incorrect~\cite{wang2025solved}, and resolution rates drop significantly after filtering weak tests~\cite{aleithan2024swe,yu2025utboost}.
 Beyond issue benchmarks, EvalPlus~\cite{liu2023your} reveals 15--20\% pass-rate drops on HumanEval~\cite{chen2021evaluating} and MBPP~\cite{austin2021program} under strengthened tests.
 These findings establish that weak test oracles are a systemic bottleneck across benchmark paradigms, motivating automated approaches to strengthen them.

 \phead{Mutation Testing.} Mutation testing assesses test suite adequacy by injecting small syntactic faults and checking whether tests detect them~\cite{jia2010analysis,ojdanic2023mutation}.
 Classical operator-based tools such as Mutpy~\cite{mutpy}, Mutmut~\cite{mutmut}, and Cosmic Ray~\cite{cosmicray} apply predefined operators to individual constructs, while higher-order mutation composes multiple operators to approximate real faults~\cite{langdon2010efficient}.
-More recently, LLM-based approaches such as $\mu$BERT~\cite{bert} and LLMorpheus~\cite{tip2025llmorpheus} generate context-sensitive, naturalistic mutants that extend the behavioral space beyond what fixed operators can reach. \tool leverages both strategies but shifts the role of mutation from assessment to targeted diagnosis and augmentation: surviving variants serve as diagnostic signals that drive focused test generation.
+More recently, LLM-based approaches such as $\mu$BERT~\cite{bert} and LLMorpheus~\cite{tip2025llmorpheus} generate context-sensitive, naturalistic mutants that extend the behavioral space beyond what fixed operators can reach.
+Mutation-guided test generation, such as MUTGEN~\cite{mutgen}, uses mutants as optimization targets: an LLM is repeatedly given surviving mutants and asked to generate tests that kill them, with the goal of improving mutation score for a program. \tool uses mutants for a different purpose.
+Its goal is not to maximize mutation score, but to assess and strengthen the discriminative power of a repair benchmark.
+In \tool, a surviving variant is treated as evidence that the benchmark test suite cannot distinguish the gold repair from a plausible incorrect repair.
+The variant therefore serves as a diagnostic probe for a benchmark gap.
+Given such a gap, \tool generates a targeted contrastive test that must fail on the surviving variant while passing on the gold patch.
+Thus, whereas MUTGEN uses mutants as feedback for iterative test generation, \tool uses surviving repair variants as counterexamples that reveal under-specified benchmark behavior.
+Additionally, MUTGEN uses PITest’s conventional operators and coverage feedback, whereas PROBE combines predefined operators with LLM-based semantic mutation.
+Finally, \tool operates at the repository-level repair setting, where tests must validate real patches in their project context, rather than at the function-level setting targeted by prior mutation-guided test generation.